open-contracting-extensions/ocds_lots_extension/README.md

 The items within an award should have a `relatedLot` field.
 Publishers may also reference all the lots an award relates to at the award level using `relatedLots`.

-## How to set `tender.status` if lots' statuses differ?
+## How to set `tender.finalStatus` if lots' final statuses differ?

-`tender.status` and `tender.lots.status` use the closed tenderStatus.csv codelist.
-This codelist progresses from planning statuses ('planning', 'planned'), to 'active' status, and then result statuses ('complete', 'cancelled', 'unsuccessful').
+`tender.finalStatus` and `tender.lots.finalStatus` use the closed tenderFinalStatus.csv codelist.
+This codelist covers the possible end result statuses ('complete', 'cancelled', 'unsuccessful').
+The statuses of the tender and its lots' prior to the end result can be inferred from the relevant date fields.

-* If any lot's status is 'active', then `tender.status` should be 'active', to indicate that some lots are awaiting results.
+* If any lot does not yet have a final status, then `tender.finalStatus` should not be set, to indicate that some lots are awaiting results.
-* If all lots' status are a result status, then `tender.status` describes the aggregate result:
+* If all lots' have a final status, then `tender.finalStatus` describes the aggregate result:
-  * If at least one lot's status is 'complete', then `tender.status` should be 'complete', to indicate that there is at least one award.
+  * If at least one lot's final status is 'complete', then `tender.finalStatus` should be 'complete', to indicate that there is at least one award.
-  * Otherwise, if at least one lot's status is 'unsuccessful', then `tender.status` should be 'unsuccessful', to indicate that the procedure was completed but unsuccessfully.
+  * Otherwise, if at least one lot's final status is 'unsuccessful', then `tender.finalStatus` should be 'unsuccessful', to indicate that the procedure was completed but unsuccessfully.
-  * Otherwise, If all lots' status are 'cancelled', then `tender.status` should be 'cancelled', to indicate that the procedure was discontinued as a whole.
+  * Otherwise, If all lots' final status are 'cancelled', then `tender.finalStatus` should be 'cancelled', to indicate that the procedure was discontinued as a whole.

 ## Examples